Device data graph

 Can't find a tab called "Device graph"?

 It shows up automatically if keeping Device data history has been turned on in your Customer settings.
-You can also reach out to our forum or create a ticket via 'mijnkpnzakelijk' if you have any questions.
+You can also contact support or create a ticket via 'mijnkpnzakelijk' if you have any questions.

 In the current portfolio KPN uses 2 types non rechargeable batteries, 3.0 Volt and 3.6 Volt.
 There is 1 type rechargeable battery, the 3.7 Volt.